 Nissan has tweaked the steering and suspension for the revised Qashqai, which seems unnecessary as the 2013 model drove well.
 Luckily, nothing’s been ruined.
 The driving experience is set up more for comfort than sportiness, and the suspension does well in taking the sting out of bumpy roads, but at the same time, the car is commendably composed through the corners.
 The steering feels on the heavy side, which adds a sense of solidity to the experience, but some may find it rather weighty around town.
 Overall, it’s a very comfortable experience, but there’s more pep and excitement to be found behind the wheel of the 3008 and Ateca.

 So far we’ve only driven the facelifted Qashqai in Europe, but the engine line-up is unchanged from before.
 That means a choice of two diesel engines and two petrol engines.
-Our pick in the last Qashqai was the 108bhp 1.5-litre diesel, which we’ve yet to try in the new car.
-It comes with front wheel drive and a six-speed manual transmission and pulls well, to the point where we don’t think that the more powerful 1.6-litre diesel is necessary – decent as it is – unless you opt for the model with four-wheel drive.
-Petrol buyers have two turbocharged engines to choose from, a 1.2 with 113bhp and a 1.6 with 161bhp.
-Based on previous experience, the 1.2 is impressively smooth and quiet, even when you work it hard, but that’s just as well because you’ll need to quite a lot of the time if you want to make decent progress.
+Our pick is the 110PS 1.5-litre diesel, which comes with front wheel drive and a very decent manual six-speed manual gearbox.
+It pulls well, to the point where we don’t think that the more powerful 1.6-litre diesel is necessary – good as it is – unless you opt for the model with four-wheel drive.
+Petrol buyers have two turbocharged engines to choose from, a 1.2 with 115PS and a 1.6 with 163PS.
+Based on previous experience in the last generation Qashqai, the 1.2 is impressively smooth and quiet, even when you work it hard, but that’s just as well because you’ll need to quite a lot of the time if you want to make decent progress.
 It lacks the inherent low-down torque of the diesels, and the engine takes time to build revs, so you’ll often need a downshift to keep up with the ebb and flow of main-road traffic.
 The 1.6 feels pretty flat at the bottom of the rev range, too, which isn’t helped by rather lazy throttle responses, but push the needle past the mid-range, and the acceleration you feel becomes surprisingly strong.
 This gives the engine a rather schizophrenic, all-or-nothing nature which doesn’t really suit the Qashqai’s otherwise easy-going character.